Frequently Asked Questions And Answers To Them

 How are the professors available to the students?

-The school's professors are available to students online in Virtual Classrooms and Online Discussion Boards via the school's eJuris™ online teaching and learning platform.
+The school's professors are available to students in online classes and discussion boards, via the school’s eJuris® online teaching and learning platform, as well as by email.

 How will I know the start date and end date for my first term of study?